hello-nrfcloud/backend/features/HistoricalData.feature.md

 And I store `$fromMillis(${ts})` into `tsISO`

-And a device with id `nrf-historical-device-id` publishes this message to the topic `m/d/nrf-historical-device-id/d2c`
+And the device `nrf-historical-device-id` publishes this message to the topic `m/d/nrf-historical-device-id/d2c`

 ```json
 {